-- Do not try to light any appliance. - Do not touch any electrical switch; do not use any phone in your building. - Leave the building immediately. - Immediately call your gas supplier from a neighbors phone.
-Follow the gas suppliers instructions. - If you cannot reach your gas supplier, call the fire department. - Installation and service must be performed by a qualified installer, service agency or the gas supplier.
+- Do not try to light any appliance. - Do not touch any electrical switch; do not use any phone in your building. - Leave the building immediately. - Immediately call your gas supplier from a neighbor's phone.
+Follow the gas supplier's instructions. - If you cannot reach your gas supplier, call the fire department.